sccala/vuechat/README.md

 # Introduction
 ## Objectives
 This is a real-time chat app with Firebase's firestore.
 I made this app along with this tutorial of [codingthesmartway.com](https://codingthesmartway.com/vue-js-2-and-firebase/) with a week time frame to experience Vue framework.
-I changed the enviroment setup to Vue3, Tailwind for faster load, instead of Vue2, Bootstrap, and JQuery.
+For faster load and scalability, the enviroment was changed to Vue3, and Tailwind instead of Vue2, Bootstrap, and JQuery.

+# Development
-## Development
+## Technologies and Tools
 - Vue
 - Tailwind
 - Firebase Cloud Database